moluopro/matrices/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

 Matrices is a matrix library written purely in Dart.
 It is developed to provide support for projects like Astable which requires mathematical computation.
+Importing 'matrix.dart' is required before using it.

 ****